MrCattiman/HACAL/docs/standard-coins.md

   * 1F... : Organs
 * 2X... : Basic philosophical and religious things
   * Includes scientific, mathematical, political concepts, and machines
-  * 2A... : Familial words, not necessarily for living things
 * 3X... : Emotional and sensual words
 * FF... : Languages